Bachelor of Fine Arts in Theatre, Emphasis in Design & Technology

 TCU Department of Theatre has three different theatre venues (proscenium, thrust, black box) in the same building, affording diverse design experiences for our theatre students.
 We have mostly ETC lighting equipment, from the dimmer racks to our Eos and Ion consoles, which allow students to learn programming for the series on the consoles most used professionally in the United States.
 We maintain an inventory of intelligent lights, light-emitting diode (LED) instruments and an inventory of more than 150 conventional lights.

 We have a fully staffed scenic studio and costume studio, where student designers can learn their craft in a constant, hands-on environment of safety, excellence and challenges.
-Many design students receive grants or are student employees in the studios.
+Many design students receive theatre scholarships or work as student employees in the studios.
 Our excellent professional staff includes skilled artisans, but also teachers and mentors who want to increase the design and production skills of all students.